Topics Map > Kaltura

 Webex and Zoom

-Webex is recommended as a temporary alternative to Kaltura if you need to record and then host media.
+Webex can be used as a temporary alternative to Kaltura if you need to record and then host media.
 It does not allow you to upload and share a video or audio file developed outside of the platform.
 In addition, the automated captioning is not editable to ensure accuracy.

-Webex can be used not only to deliver live online meetings, webinars, and lectures but it can also be used to record, save, and share content.
+Webex not only delivers live online meetings, webinars, and lectures but it can also be used to record, save, and share content.
 Recordings in Webex are saved in Mp4 format and are saved for five years.
 Please note that when sharing recordings in Webex that you are always required to create a password that users will need to provide in order to access it.

 Zoom is another recommended, temporary alternative that allows you to capture and share recordings.
 Recordings are saved in Mp4 format.
-For more information on using Zoom to record, please refer to this document.
+For more information on using Zoom to record, please refer to this Starting a Cloud Recording guide from Zoom.

 Canvas and Google Drive

-Canvas and Google Drive are two recommended alternatives for uploading and sharing media files if Kaltura is experiencing significant issues.
+Canvas and Google Drive are two recommended alternatives for uploading and sharing media files if Kaltura is not an option.
 Although Canvas allows instructors limited recording capabilities, Google Drive does not.
 Google Drive does offer a manual way to caption media whereas there’s no captioning ability in Canvas.

 To upload media to Canvas, you can either add it to a module or use the Rich Content Editor.
 The maximum file size for each uploaded media item is 500MB, but if you upload using this method the file will not count against your Canvas course storage quota.
 (Please note that if you upload media files to your Canvas Files area, the space will count against your Canvas course storage quota.)